p4panash/dank-soundboard-bot/readme.md

 - npm module node-opus
 - npm module @discordjs/opus
 ### How to run it
-- nvm install
+- If this is the first time, these should be run first: nvm install npm install
-- npm install
+Starting the server locally:
 - node .